plotly/plotly.py/doc/python/creating-and-updating-figures.md

 As an alternative to working with Python dictionaries, the `plotly.py` graphing library provides a hierarchy of classes called "graph objects" that may be used to construct figures.
 Graph objects have several benefits compared to plain Python dictionaries.

 1. Graph objects provide precise data validation.
 If you provide an invalid property name or an invalid property value as the key to a graph object, an exception will be raised with a helpful error message describing the problem.
 This is not the case if you use plain Python dictionaries and lists to build your figures.

 2. Graph objects contain descriptions of each valid property as Python `docstrings`.
-You can use these `docstrings` in the development environment of your choice to learn about the available properties as an alternative to consulting the online _Full Reference_.
+You can use these `docstrings` in the development environment of your choice to learn about the available properties as an alternative to consulting the online [Full Reference](/python/reference/).

 3. Properties of graph objects can be accessed using both dictionary-style key lookup (e.g. `fig["layout"]`) or class-style property access (e.g. `fig.layout`).

 4. Graph objects support higher-level convenience functions for making updates to already constructed figures, as described below.

 **Graph objects are stored in a hierarchy of modules under the `plotly.graph_objects` package, so make sure to remember to `import plotly.graph_objects as go` when you want to use them.**